polybiusproxy/hxCodec/README.md

 ### Windows & macOS

 You don't need any special instructions in order to build for Windows / macOS.
-Just pull the `lime build windows` or 'lime build mac' command and the library will be building with your game.
+Just pull the `lime build windows` or `lime build mac` command and the library will be building with your game.

 ### Linux